bradleyjay/datadog_test/datadog/answers.md

 ##### Step 3: Moving the Python Script onto Vagrant VM

 I moved my local ```my-flask-app.py``` onto my Ubuntu VM by placing it into the same directory as the VM's Vagrantfile (as per this [stackoverflow](https://stackoverflow.com/questions/16704059/easiest-way-to-copy-a-single-file-from-host-to-vagrant-guest)).
-This file is then automatically available at the path ```/vagrant``` in the Vagrant VM.
+This file is then automatically available at the path ```/vagrant``` within the Vagrant VM.

 ##### Step 4: Attempting Tracing